setbern/react-chrome-redux-boilerplate/README.md

 ##Content script development

-Content script is injected into every page visted

-Can alter this in `assets/manifest.json`

-Content script can also be injected programatically through the background page
+Content script is inject programatilly through the background page in `background/index.js`

+Script is injected on First tab created and any tab change ( basically whenever you change url )

 ##Load unpack extension with `react-chrome-redux-boilerplate/assets`